SpatialTemporalStats/OSG_Reproducibility_Materials/README.md

 ## Data
 ### Abstract
 ERA5 is the fifth-generation ECMWF reanalysis, providing comprehensive and consistent descriptions of Earth’s climate and weather across atmospheric, land, and oceanic variables.
-The ERA5 ensemble consists of 10 members at a horizontal spatial resolution of $0.5^\circ$ and a temporal resolution of 3 hours, representing ERA5 uncertainty through perturbed observations and model physics.
+The ERA5 ensemble consists of 10 members at a horizontal spatial resolution of 0.5 degree and a temporal resolution of 3 hours, representing ERA5 uncertainty through perturbed observations and model physics.
 This work uses 10m u- and v-component wind speed ERA5 ensembles over the Arabian Peninsula for the period 2014–2023, which were downloaded in 2024.

 ### Availability
+The data used in this work are in netCDF format and are available online at: https://zenodo.org/records/16618043.

+### Description
+ERA5 data and ERA5 ensembles are continuously updated by incorporating new data and revising historical data to enhance their quality.
+Therefore, the ERA5 ensembles used in this work, downloaded in 2024, differ slightly from those currently available on the Climate Data Store (CDS) website.
+Although these differences are minimal, we recommend using the [2024 download](https://zenodo.org/records/16618043) to reproduce the results.

+Alternatively, readers may download the latest version from the [CDS download page](https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=download).
+Taking the 2014 data as an example, we provide the download procedure below.
+* Log in to the above CDS download page.
+(2) Select “Product type” as “Ensemble members”, “Variable” as “10m u-component of wind” and “10m v-component of wind”, and “Year” as “2014”.
+For “Month”, “Day”, and “Time”, click “Select all”.
+Specify “Sub-region extraction” with “North=30”, “South=12”, “West=33”, “East=60”.
+Choose “Data format” as “NetCDF4(Experimental)”, “Download format” as “Unarchieved (not zipped if single file)”.
+Click “Submit form”.
+(3) Check “Your requests”.
+Once the “Status” changes to “Complete”, download the file.
+(4) After downloading, rename the file as “WindSpeeduv_ARP_2014.nc”.
+Save the file to the sub-repository “Data”.